Chicana (film)

 Chicana is a 1979 short documentary film by director Sylvia Morales overviewing the history of the Chicana figure from the pre-Columbian era to the Chicano Movement.
 The film has a run time of 22 minutes.
-In 2021, it was selected to be added to the National Film Registry by the Library of Congress.

 The film is often discussed among other Chicano films as a Chicana perspective on film.
+In 2021, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."

 Background

 Sylvia Morales made the film while she was a student at UCLA.
 The film has been referred to the first documentary done through a Chicana feminist lens.

 Reception

 A review for the Los Angeles Times referred to it as "well-researched and [a] spirited documentary made with much love."